qy-sunyang/Extinction-Maps-Correction/README.md

 # Extinction-Maps-Correction

-Here is the github respository for our paper: Validations and corrections of the SFD and Planck reddening maps based on LAMOST and Gaia data
+Here is the github repository for our paper: Validations and corrections of the SFD and Planck reddening maps based on LAMOST and Gaia data

 Paper link:[]